davidson16807/periodic-table-anki-decks/README.md

 ![](diagram.png)

 I recommend studying these at the same time you're going through the "positions" deck, and tweak the "New cards/day" setting for these decks to be half that of the "positions" deck.
-This way their content will keep sync as you go through them.
+This way their content will keep sync as long as you do all of them each day.

 ## Atomic Weights